Upper and Lower Bounds for Fully Retroactive Graph Problems

 Whenever an internal node violates the invariant, the algorithm determines the internal node closest to the root that violates the invariant and rebuilds its subtree from scratch, fulfilling the invariant.
 The amortized cost of this rebuild is $O(\log T)$ per operation in $\mathcal{T}$.

 A standard argument for balanced search tree implies that if the invariant is maintained, then the height of the tree is upper bounded by $O(\log T)$.

-We maintain the following data structures for each node $u$ of the scapegoat tree: \begin{itemize} \item an interval $I_u$, which is the union of the intervals of the leaves of $\mathcal{T}(u)$. \item a data structure $\mathcal{D}(u)$ that stores the edges $e$ such that (1) $I_u\subseteq L_e$; (2) $I_w\nsubseteq L_e$, where $w$ is the parent of $u$ in $\mathcal{T}$.
+We maintain the following data structures for each node $u$ of the scapegoat tree: \begin{itemize} \item an interval $I_u$, which is the union of the intervals of the leaves of $\mathcal{T}(u)$. \item a data structure $\mathcal{D}(u)$ that stores the edges $e$ such that (1) $I_u\subseteq L_e$; and (2) $I_w\nsubseteq L_e$, where $w$ is the parent of $u$ in $\mathcal{T}$.
+(Recall that $L_e$ is the lifespan of edge $e$.)
 If $u$ is the root of the tree then we only require that $I_u\subseteq L_e$.
 For convenience we also interpret $\mathcal{D}(u)$ as a set of edges.
 The exact choice of $\mathcal{D}(u)$ depends on the graph property that is maintained. \end{itemize}

 In other words, each internal node $u$ maintains an interval $I_u$ the subtree $\mathcal{T}(u)$ covers, and stores edge $e$ if the interval of $u$ is the maximal interval contained in $L_e$.
 The above data structure enables efficient retrieval of $E_t$, i.e., the set of edges existing at time $t$.